Burla (river)

 The Burla (Бурла; Борлы, Borly) is a river in Russia and Kazakhstan.
 It is 489 km long and has a catchment area of 12800 km2.

 The Burla river system is an endorheic watershed.
 In the Russian Federation the basin of the river is located mainly in Altai Krai, with a little section in Novosibirsk Oblast.
 The last stretch of its course is in the Pavlodar Region of Kazakhstan.

 Course

 The sources of the Burla are in the Ob Plateau, 8 km to the northeast of Dolganka, Krutikhinsky District, and only 20 km from the banks of the Ob River.
 The river flows roughly southwestwards all along its course.
 As it descends into the Kulunda Plain its channel scatters, becoming almost interrupted in places.
-Further west along the steppe, the lower course of the Burla consists in channels between mostly shallow lakes.
-In years of adequate rainfall the river flows into the endorheic lake Bolshoy Azhbulat, but in dry years it ends in Lake Bolshoye Topolnoye, east of the Russia/Kazakhstan border.
+Further west along the steppe, the lower course of the Burla consists in channels between mostly shallow lakes such as Topolnoye, Khorosheye, Peschanoye and Khomutinoye.
+In dry years it ends in Lake Bolshoye Topolnoye, but in years of adequate rainfall the river flows into endorheic lake Bolshoy Azhbulat, beyond the Kazakhstan–Russia border.

 There are numerous settlements near the river, such as Alexeyevka, Utyanka, Novoilyinka, Pioner Truda, Topolnoye, Ustyanka, Staropeschanoye, Novoalexeyevka, Novopeschanoye, Burla, Prityka, Mikhaylovka and Petrovka, among others.